How 3D Printing Lowers The Cost Of Product Development

 Lower Labour Costs

 Another way 3D printing lowers the costs of product development is by reducing the amount of labour required.
 Before now, models, tooling and prototype parts all had to be made manually or by operating a machine.
 This could be very expensive and labour-intensive, especially in applications using metals.
 However, some companies are now offering cost-effective 3D printed prototype solutions, even for metal.
-Prototypes can be printed from CAD files as soon as they’re complete.
+Prototypes can be printed from CAD files as soon as theyre complete.
 As a result, the production time for prototypes is reduced from weeks to hours and labour costs are much less.

 Lower Material Costs

 3D printing also lowers the costs of product development by reducing the amount of raw materials required.
 3D printing is the common term for additive manufacturing, which means adding raw materials layer by layer.
-The printer only uses what’s required to print, dramatically reducing material waste.
+The printer only uses what is required to print, dramatically reducing material waste.
 Traditional manufacturing methods are subtractive, cutting or whittling away excess material, and typically producing more waste.
 This makes 3D printing more resource-efficient, especially when using high-value materials.

 The technique also allows you to use less material to produce any given part.
 A good example of this is metal lightweighting, which uses 3D printing technologies to make metal parts lighter.
 In some industries like motorsports or aerospace, weight to speed ratio is critical, so that even one ounce saved could represent significant economies.